-Data is now indispensable to recruitment.
-Recruitment can no longer be an obscure guessing game.
-With growing pressure to step up efforts – often with the same budget – talent acquisition must be made maximally efficient.
+As a result, data is now indispensable to recruitment.
+With growing pressure to step up efforts – often with the same budget – talent acquisition must be efficient.
 Traditional recruitment practices are not built to incorporate large-scale, real-time data.
 To ensure the yield of candidates is predictable, recruiters must leverage all available data.
 Attention to data has led to the birth of several intelligent automation solutions.
-The most significant of these solutions- Programmatic job advertising platforms.
+The most significant of these solutions is programmatic job advertising

 What is the Recruitment Advertising Process ?

 There is no specific one-size-fits-all formula for a successful recruitment advertising process.
 One of the best things about recruitment advertising is defining success based on your specific recruitment goals.
-However, there are four general steps that can help you achieve your targets.
+Here are four steps that can help you achieve your targets.

 Once you’ve defined your goals and outlined your candidate persona, it’s time to allocate resources.
 How you distribute your resources is an essential step to maximizing your ROI.
-A best practice is to focus more on bottom-funnel metrics such as cost per application and cost per hire rather than on vanity metrics such as cost per click.
+One best practice is to focus more on bottom-funnel metrics, such as cost per application and cost per hire, rather than on vanity metrics such as cost per click.

 Sourcing talent is the first step in your talent acquisition process.
 While it’s important to keep filling up the top of the recruitment funnel to ensure a sufficiently large pipeline, it’s even more critical to ensure that you attract the top talent available.

-In these times, recruiters are overflowing with sourcing channels.
-The challenge has shifted from lack of available talent to figuring out where to find the best talent.
-The goal is to intelligently distribute your sourcing efforts across multiple channels to bring in a large and diverse pool of talent.
-Choosing a sourcing channel depends on many other factors beyond attracting top candidates.
-These include budget, type of role, the urgency to fill, and volume/ frequency of hiring.
+In these times, recruiters are swimming in sourcing channels.
+The challenge has shifted from lack of available talent to figuring out where to find best-fit talent.
+The goal is to intelligently distribute your sourcing efforts across multiple channels to bring in a large and diverse pool of candidates.
+Choosing a sourcing channel depends on many other factors beyond attracting top candidates, however.
+These include budget, type of role, the urgency to fill, and volume/frequency of hiring.

-Here’s an comprehensive guide to sourcing channels, including what each of them is best suited for:
+Here’s a comprehensive guide to sourcing channels, including what each of them is best suited for:

 An obvious choice.
 This is the first place everyone starts looking when filling a vacancy.
 Sixty percent of job seekers begin their job hunt through job boards.
 It’s a no-brainer that employers need to establish a strong presence – both organic and paid – on top job boards like Indeed, Monster, and Glassdoor.
 However, one of the common concerns with this channel is that it attracts an inconveniently large volume of applicants, many of whom are poor quality or not relevant.
 This problem can be partially addressed by posting your jobs on niche, industry-specific job boards such as Nurse.com for nurse practitioners, GitHub for IT professionals, and Dice.com for technology specialists.
 These job boards tend to attract more relevant candidates (albeit fewer) at a lower cost.

-Employers cannot however directly post their jobs on Google for Jobs.
-It is only a job aggregator.
+Employers cannot, however, directly post their jobs on Google for Jobs.
+It is only an aggregator.
 So, they must post on individual job boards, which Google then aggregates for display in its organic search results.
 Alternatively, employers can implement HTML code modifications on their career sites for their job postings to show up on Google.

-Social media channels – notably LinkedIn and Facebook – are attractive yet underutilized platforms for reaching both active and passive job seekers.
+Social media channels – notably LinkedIn and Meta– are attractive yet underutilized platforms for reaching both active and passive job seekers.
 LinkedIn dominates online professional networks and boasts over half a billion members.
-Whether it’s through job listings (free or paid), trusted referrals, or elicited network recommendations, LinkedIn helps you land high-quality candidates – even senior positions such as Vice Presidents and Directors.
+Whether it’s through job listings (free or paid), trusted referrals, or elicited network recommendations, LinkedIn helps you land high-quality candidates – even for senior positions, such as vice presidents and directors.

-Also called candidate rediscovery, you can leverage the existing candidate database in your Application Tracking System (ATS) to find a match for new job openings.
+Also called candidate rediscovery, you can leverage the existing candidate database in your applicant tracking system (ATS) to find a match for new job openings.
 Any matches found may be used to target rediscovered candidates with push ads (display ads) or e-mail campaigns.
 Along similar lines, ex-employees, too, may be retargeted (these are called boomerang candidates).
 In addition, you could use display ads for retargeting candidates who have dropped off from your application process.

 A careers page on your website is a critical (and practically free) first step to excellent employer branding and recruitment.
 It’s incredibly effective given that it works mainly via pull rather than push.
 In other words, visitors already have some level of interest in you (as opposed to ones that you are trying to net).
 Career pages also offer the opportunity to share company values, culture, and benefits.
-This makes it easier for the candidate to evaluate the opportunity and decide on whether to apply.
-Beware though, career pages will receive a large volume of poorly qualified job seekers.
-Therefore, this isn’t perhaps your best source for well-qualified candidates.
-This channel will, however, lend credibility to your business and help you maintain a strong, low-cost, talent pipeline.
+This makes it easier for the candidate to evaluate the opportunity and decide whether to apply.
+This channel will also lend credibility to your business and help you maintain a strong, low-cost, talent pipeline.

 What are the Types of Recruitment Advertising Media?